propadata/itera/README.md

     // ERRORS AND YIELDING PROMISES
     // if a promise executes and resolves with an error.
     // The value of the error resolution "reject()" is placed in the
-    // variable associated with the yield at the execution of the next
+    // variable associated with the yield.
-    // promise.

-    const path = yield getPath(internals.errorStatus);
+    const path = yield getPath();

     if (path instanceof Error) {